fsadata/FoodFeedDataStandard/Data Standard.md

 Currently we are supporting the standard for comma separated values (CSV), Json and XML files.

 The [current standard for CSV](https://tools.ietf.org/html/rfc4180) gives a detailed explanation of the common format for CSV files.
 It's concise and clear and we recommend reading it.

-We expect to be able to support other formats (e.g. JSON or XML), but this would mean the sender would be responsible for validating their data against the standard.

 ## Other Requirements